Leute

 Spelling & Dictionary Insight

-No explicit etymology string is stored for this entry, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct German form is Leute, spelled L-E-U-T-E, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+Our source data has no etymology on file for this entry, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
+The correct German form is Leute, spelled L-E-U-T-E.

 Definition